First Treaty of London: Outcome

 French opinion was strongly against the treaty from the start, and between its sealing and the date on which the first tranche of John's ransom was due the calamitous situation in France grew worse.
-An unaffiliated army of unemployed soldiers and freebooters, known as routiers, cut a swath of destruction through the Seine valley; Charles the Bad, backed by armed force, continued to manoeuvre to seize the French throne; a savage peasant uprising, the Jacquerie, broke out against the established order; the Dauphin had to leave Paris, although he returned in July and laid siege to the city.
+An unaffiliated army of unemployed soldiers and freebooters, known as routiers, cut a swathe of destruction through the Seine valley; Charles the Bad, backed by armed force, continued to manoeuvre to seize the French throne; a savage peasant uprising, the Jacquerie, broke out against the established order; the Dauphin had to leave Paris, although he returned in July and laid siege to the city.
 Raising the money to secure John's freedom was impossible.
 The French were not even able to arrange for the hostages who were named in the treaty to be in London by November.
 Brooking no excuses, on 20 November 1358 Edward declared that the treaty had lapsed and that fighting would recommence once the truce expired in April.

-Before the end of 1358 instructions had gone out to muster a large army and a commensurate fleet for the following year.
+Before the end of 1358, instructions had gone out to muster a large army and a commensurate fleet for the following year.
 By the start of 1359 the English were gathering materiel in preparation for another round of campaigning and it had been agreed to invade northern France.
 In despair, in February John negotiated face to face with Edward and they rapidly came to a revised agreement, the Second Treaty of London.
 The ransom sum remained the same, but John was to cede almost half of France in full sovereignty to England.
 This treaty was sealed on 24 March.
-There was an outcry against it in France when the details became known and the Dauphin refused to ratify it.
+There was an outcry against it in France when the details became known, and the Dauphin refused to ratify it.
 Edward therefore reinstated the plans to mobilise the English army and invade France.